 - JCB has invested heavily in digital transformation, with over 70% of its services now accessible through mobile platforms.

-- Its Reward Program, which offers points on every transaction, contributed to a 15% increase in customer retention in 2023.
+- Its Reward Program, which offers points on every transaction, contributed to a 15% increase in customer retention.

 Japan Credit Cards Market Growth (2025–2030)